 Protocols

-Please refer to the Pay for Performance Existing Buildings protocols to calculate demand and energy savings for the Large Energy Users Program.
+Please refer to the Pay for Performance Existing Buildings protocols to calculate demand and energy savings for comprehensive projects in the Customer Tailored Pilot Program.
 If a project addresses a specific end-use technology, protocols for that technology should be used.

 Renewable Energy Program Protocols